Laura L. Brock

 FELLOWSHIPS

-2004-2008 Institute of Education Sciences Predoctoral Interdisciplinary Research Training Fellow: Risk and Prevention in the Education Sciences.
+2004-2008 Institute of Education Sciences Interdisciplinary Research Training Fellow: Risk and Prevention in the Education Sciences.

 GRANTS

-Mashburn, A., Grissmer, D. W., Cottone, E. A., Deutsch, N., Rimm-Kaufman, S. E., Blodgett, J., Brock, L. L., & Laird, B. (2011-2015).
-Efficacy of the WINGS Afterschool Social and Emotional Learning Program.
+Grissmer, D. W., & Mashburn, A. (2011-2015).
+Efficacy of the WINGS After-School Social and Emotional Learning Program.
 Institute of Education Sciences.
 University of Virginia.
 L.L.
 Brock: Principal Investigator for College of Charleston Sub-Award.

 Grissmer, D. W., & Mashburn, A. (2009-2012).
 The Impact of Fine Motor Skill Training on Math Achievement for At-Risk Youth.
 National Institutes of Child Health and Development.
 University of Virginia.
 L.L.
 Brock: Principal Investigator for College of Charleston Sub-Award.